 While World Bank SAPs were officially abandoned in the late 1990s following growing criticism, replacements – such as Poverty Reduction Strategy Papers – have been like “old wine in new bottles”.
 Although purportedly ‘home-grown’, they typically purvey bespoke versions of SAPs.

-With trade liberalisation and greater specialisation, many African countries are now more dependent on fewer export commodities.
+With trade liberalization and greater specialization, many African countries are now more dependent on fewer export commodities.
 With more growth spurts during commodity booms, African economies have become even more vulnerable to external shocks.

 Can the West be trusted?